jlesage/docker-handbrake/README.md

 ## Nightly Builds

-Nightly builds are based on the latest HandBrake development code.
-This means that they may have bugs, crashes and instabilities.
+Nightly builds are based on the latest HandBrake development code and may contain bugs, crashes, or instabilities.

-Nightly builds are available through Docker image tags.
-These tags have the following format:
+Nightly builds are available via Docker image tags in the format:

 ```
 nightly-<COMMIT_DATE>-<COMMIT_HASH>
 ```